elixirschool/elixirschool/en/lessons/basics/iex-helpers.md

 ## Overview

 As you begin to work in Elixir, IEx is your best friend.
-It is a REPL, but it has many advanced features that can make life easier when exploring new code or developing your own work as you go.
+It is a REPL, but it has many advanced features that can make life easier when exploring new code or developing your work as you go.
-There are a slew of built-in helpers that we will go over in this lesson.
+There is a slew of built-in helpers that we will go over in this lesson.

 ### Autocomplete